McAllister Tower Apartments: Church and hotel

 In a dispute, the architectural firm of Miller and Pflueger was fired from the project, and was replaced by Lewis P. Hobart.
 Miller and Pflueger sued for $81,600, alleging that Hobart's design was little changed from Pflueger's original.
 Three months after the hotel and church opened in January 1930, Miller and Pflueger won $38,000 in a favorable court decision.

 Dedication of the church's pipe organ took place August 31, 1930.
 It was E. M. Skinner's opus 819 of Boston, Massachusetts.
 The combined congregation was very satisfied with their new place of worship.

 Eventually costing US$2.8 million ($ million in current value), the building's completion required several rounds of new financing from its investors in order to overcome unanticipated expenses.
 Unfortunately for the congregation, the idea of a hotel above a church didn't attract the requisite number of guests and the venture failed to turn a profit.

-From 1990 through 2001, the church housed the theater of George Coates Performance Works – an experimental multi-media theater troupe that utilized the 60 foot high vaulted ceiling for projections.
+From 1990 through 2001, the church housed the theater of George Coates Performance Works – an experimental multi-media theater troupe that used the 60 foot high vaulted ceiling for projections.